wet-boew/wet-boew-documentation/research/2018-12-long-documents.md

 * web publishers

 ## Key questions for discussion
-Your ideas are sought after around 3 topics:
+Your ideas are sought after around 5 topics:
 * Organise ideas to best effect
 * Ensure the flow of argument
-* Providing effective signposting in the document by consistent use of appearance and layout through appropriate formatting
+* Providing effective signposting in the document
-* Complying with a style requirement means choosing the formatting style to follow
+* Complying with a style guide requirements
+* Managing print-friendly version client-side

 ## Attend a meeting
 Community meeting will take the form of code sprint every Tuesday from 9h30 to 15h30 at 200 promenade le Portage, Gatineau, Room 2D302.
-To join, contact Pierre Dubois, on gccollab, on gcconnect or on twitter via @duboi5p.
+To join, contact Pierre Dubois, on GCcollab, on GCconnect or on Twitter via @duboi5p.

 ## What we're working on so far
 ### Use case and story